lucc/khard/README.md

 bind editor ^T    complete
 ```

-Then you can complete email addresses by pressing <tab> in mutt's new mail dialog.
+Then you can complete email addresses by pressing the Tab-key in mutt's new mail dialog.

 To add email addresses to khard's address book, you may also add the following lines to your muttrc file: